All About Budgets6 Consequences Of Not Using A Family Budget

 1. No Financial Documentation

-When you don’t have a family budget you’re likely not tracking your money and have little to no documentation.
+When you don’t have a family budget, you’re likely not tracking your money and have little to no documentation.

-Keeping a financial trail of your money is a big deal especially if you need to reference an expense or debt for future dealings.
+Keeping a financial trail of your money is a big deal, especially if you need to reference an expense or debt for future dealings.

 2. Net Worth Not Recognized Properly

-Having this type of financial knowledge would have motivated us further had we known.
+This type of financial knowledge would have motivated us further had we known.

 3. Debt Was A Guess

-Budgeting for us allowed us peace of mind and getting rid of the debt fast was our goal.
+Budgeting for us allowed us peace of mind, and getting rid of the debt fast was our goal.

 4. Missed Savings Opportunities

-Over the years we could have invested more in our RRSP and TFSA had we started budgeting earlier.
+Over the years, we could have invested more in our RRSP and TFSA had we started budgeting earlier.

 5. Not Knowing Where Our Money Went